ShareIt-project/DataChannel-polyfill/README.md

 use it it's a matter of three steps:

-1. include the datachannel.js file on a script tag on the head section of yout HTML code (you'll need to modify the server address on datachannel.js since currently it's hardcoded on a variable at the beggining just to make it more transparent to the developer...)
+1. include the datachannel.js file on a script tag on the head section of yout HTML code and call to DCPF_install() function giving the backend server URL as parameter

 2. run the backend server